Sunbeams Music Centre

 Duncan Barrie, The Hanro Group

-Internally the craftsmanship and high-quality detailing/finish continues throughout.
-With exposed steel structure and services, the open plan offices are large light filled spaces with floor to ceiling windows providing expansive views of the city centre, the Cathedral and County Durham.
+Internally the craftsmanship and high-quality detailing/finish continues throughout with exposed steel structure and services.
+The open plan offices are large light filled spaces with floor to ceiling windows providing expansive views of the city and Cathedral.
 As well as views the windows provide natural cross ventilation for the wellbeing of the user through ventilation panels.
+The office building is bedded into the surrounding landscape with an eco-friendly approach to car parking using permeable surfaces and water collection.

 The building is occupied by Durham's Probation Service who had strict design requirements which were interpreted to ensure these worked with the ethos of the building in terms of retaining the wellbeing aspects and servicing strategies.